Kafū, aged forty-one.

 February 26th.

-The warmth resembled April.
+The warmth was like April.

 February 27th.